Stinobe/node-module-clean/README.md

 This packages gives you the ability to easily clean up your `node_modules` directories in your projects by a simple command, using `npx` which we're all familiar with.

+> Don't worry, running the script itself won't just start removing the directories, it'll give you a list where you need to select the projects for which you would like to remove installed dependencies.

 ## Cleaning up packages

 Cleaning up projects in current directory